 9:05am Derek Tidball takes on the topic of Stan Grenz and Evangelicalism.
 He says that evangelicalism is virtually impossible to define doctrinally, so others define it historically.
 But Grenz argued that evangelicalism is a living, mutating organism.
 By seeing the Bible as the book of the community, Grenz was faithful to his Baptist roots, and that’s something that evangelicalism at large should heed.
 Stan is wrongfully called the “godfather of the emerging church.”

 Comment: Already the tone in the room is to say as loudly as possible, Stan Grenz lived and died as an evangelical!
 In other words, people who think he was anything short of evangelical when he died are wrong.
 Implied is that, had he lived, he would have not followed the path of people like McLaren, Pagitt, and me — who were so influenced by him — but he would have stayed firmly within the evangelical camp.
 Looking around this conference, I cannot affirm the same.
-I didn’t know Stan well, but from what I knew of him, he would not feel comfortable with the strident conservatism of ETS.
+I didn’t know Stan well, but from what I knew of him, he would not feel comfortable with the strident conservatism of ETS.9:20am Gregg Allison, from Southern Baptist Theological Seminary, is tackling Stan Grenz’s ambiguity, a subject that has been raised in every presentation so far.
+Allison is “mildly critical of Stan’s vagueness.”
+Allison lists a litany of doctrines that evangelical’s believe, and he quotes Grenz as saying that tradition has “presumptive authority.”
+That’s a phrase from the field of law, saying that there are presumptive truths, but they can be overturned by evidence.
+Scripture has primary authority, tradition has presumptive authority.
+That, in a nutshell, was Grenz’s theological method.

 Comment: It seems that since Stan’s death, evangelical scholars have worried about where Stan would have ended up, especially because his theological proposals were not as settled and definite as they would have liked.
 But it’s the very “presumptive authority” that would have allowed Stan to change his mind on something like homosexuality.
 For so many of us, Stan opened up the beauty of postmodern philosophy.
 The epic talk in which he compared the original Star Trek to Star Trek: The Next Generation, put the most complex of ideas in a common, vernacular language.